Effective Date: June 23, 2020

 Provide Relevant Content

-We adjust the content on our websites and in our communications with you depending on what we know about the content, products and services that you like.
+We adjust the content on our Site and in our communications with you depending on what we know about the content, products and services that you like.
 This means we can highlight content that we believe will be of interest to you.
 We provide personalization by using cookies, IP addresses, web beacons, URL tracking, and mobile app settings.

-When you visit our websites, our partners and we will set cookies and similar technologies on your browser in order to help us make the sites work, analyze site usage, deliver ads, and personalize your experience.
+When you visit our Site, our partners and we will set cookies and similar technologies on your browser in order to help us make the sites work, analyze site usage, deliver ads, and personalize your experience.

 Most modern browsers are set to accept cookies by default, but you can change your settings to notify you when a cookie is being set or updated, or to block cookies altogether.
 Please consult the "Help" section of your browser.